 Additional Benefits Found in Plans B Through N

-The following list describes the additional benefits that may be included in plans B through N.
+The following list describes the additional benefits that may be included in plans B through N. (See page 6 of the Guide (PDF) for current Medicare costs.)

 - Medicare Part A Deductible: Payment of all of the Medicare Part A inpatient hospital deductible.
-(The Medicare Part A deductible is $1,340 in 2018)

-- Skilled Nursing Facility Care: Coverage up to the co-insurance amount from the 21st day through the 100th day in a Medicare benefit period for post-hospital skilled nursing facility care ($167.50 a day in 2018)
+- Skilled Nursing Facility Care: Coverage up to the co-insurance amount from the 21st day through the 100th day in a Medicare benefit period for post-hospital skilled nursing facility care

 - One Hundred Percent of the Medicare Part B Excess Charges: Coverage of the difference between the actual Medicare Part B charge as billed and the Medicare-approved Part B charge, not to exceed any charge limit set by the Medicare program or state law.